vodquang96/django-anymail/docs/esps/mandrill.rst

   instead.
 You'll need to pass a valid email address (not just a domain), but Anymail will use only the domain, and will ignore anything before the @.

+.. _djrill-message-attributes:

 **Other Mandrill-specific attributes**
   Djrill allowed nearly all Mandrill API parameters to be set as attributes directly on an EmailMessage.
 With Anymail, you should instead set these in the message's :ref:`esp_extra <mandrill-esp-extra>` dict as described above.

-  Although the Djrill style attributes are still supported (for now), Anymail will issue a :exc:`DeprecationWarning` if you try to use them.
-  These warnings are visible during tests (with Django's default test runner), and will explain how to update your code.
+  .. versionchanged:: 10.0

+        These Djrill-specific attributes are no longer supported, and will be silently ignored.
+(Earlier versions raised a :exc:`DeprecationWarning` but still worked.)

   You can also use the following git grep expression to find potential
   problems: